jmcnamara/xlsxwriter.lua/dev/docs/source/getting_started.rst

 Cloning from GitHub
 *******************

-The XlsxWriter source code and bug tracker is in the `xlsxwriter repository <http://github.com/jmcnamara/xlsxwriter.lua>`_ on GitHub.
+The Xlsxwriter.lua source code and bug tracker is in the `xlsxwriter.lua repository <http://github.com/jmcnamara/xlsxwriter.lua>`_ on GitHub.
 You can clone the repository and install from it as follows::

     $ git clone https://github.com/jmcnamara/xlsxwriter.lua.git